vigneshavm/Interview-questions/Javascript.md

  **Variable Hoisting**
 - Hoisting refers to how JavaScript moves declarations to the top of their scope, but **only the declarations** (not the assignments).
 - Variables declared using `var` are hoisted and initialized to `undefined`. `let` and `const` are hoisted but remain in the **Temporal Dead Zone** until initialized.
+-  **Hoisting** is JavaScript’s behavior of moving **declarations** (but not initializations) to the **top of their scope** during the compile phase.
+- This applies to variables, functions, classes, and imports — each with different behavior.

 ```js
 console.log(a); // undefined
 var a = 5; // a is hoisted as undefined